-After 12+ years in New England, I've moved to the San Francisco Bay Area, but am planning two trips a year (fall and spring) back to the East Coast for author presentations.
+Note: After 12+ years in New England, I am now living in the San Francisco Bay Area, but am planning one or two trips a year (fall and/or spring) back to the East Coast for author presentations.

 Venue: Upper Elementary or Middle School Classrooms, Libraries, or Assemblies

 Using a personal, humorous slide show, Mitali shares candidly about her experience of growing up and writing "between cultures," introducing some of the richness of Bengali culture throughout the talk.
 Students are encouraged to participate, and the author's conversational style sparks lively responses.
 Read some wonderful letters from kids responding to "Life Between Cultures."

 Venue: Middle and High School Large Group Assemblies

 During the teen years, one thing's for sure: your life story gets much more interesting.
 Of course, that might mean your heart ends up a bit scorched in places.
 Good stories have the power to heal those burns.
 In this personal, engaging presentation, students reflect on the power of stories as they listen to funny and poignant memories from Mitali's teen years.

 Venue: Workshop for Upper Elementary, Middle School, High School, or Adult Writers

 Writing well about place intensifies plot and brings characters to life.
 In this workshop, students consider how good writing engages all five senses, underlines a literary theme, and takes readers on journeys to other places.
 A directed exercise allows participants to apply and demonstrate what they've gained from the workshop.
 Read samples of great writing produced by eighth-graders during the workshop, and enthusiastic student responses to the presentation.